KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 You would save this to a file named `Flyer.java`.
 This code defines an interface that lists a single function.
 Note that you can't directly create an instance of an interface!

-That might not seem very useful, but it allows you to write **implementations** of that interface by writing classes that use the **implements** keyword and then defining the bodies of those functions inside the class.
+That might not seem very useful, but it lets you write **implementations** of that interface by writing classes that use the **implements** keyword and then defining the bodies of those functions inside the class.
 Here are two examples:

 **Bird.java**